vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 ing his *kuṇḍ alinī* go up from the “root- *granthi* ,” the *mūlādhāra* , that is, to the heart *cakra* , the *cakras* \(or *granthis* \) between these two points being “opened,” awakened, by the conjunction \(

-*saṁgha ṭ ta* \) *—* which
+*saṁghaṭta* \) *—* which

 consists, in fact, of their immobilization *—* of the *prāṇa* and *apāna* vital breaths.
-These two breaths stop in the central void of the heart, which is where the subtle transmigrating body \(the *puryaṣṭ aka* \) is generally supposed to stay.
+These two breaths stop in the central void of the heart, which is where the subtle transmigrating body \(the *puryaṣṭaka* \) is generally supposed to stay.
 Therefore, there arises in the adept a subtle, “void”

 state of mind.